PavanRangani/docs/docs/prd/chat/chat-notification.md

 - When chat is added on any task, system sends notifications to the whole RACI team of the task (Except self user)
 - When chat is edited on any task, system doesn't send a notification to the RACI team of the task (This is intentional decision suggested by Keith)
 - When chat is deleted, system doesn't send a notification to the RACI team of the task.
-- When task is deleted, its chat notifications sent to the RACI team will not be removed.
-User will need to manually mark it as read.
+- When task is deleted, its chat notifications sent to the RACI team will be removed.
 - Shows unread notifications count and shows all unread notifications in a dialog
 - Provides a way to Mark all notification as Read
 - Also provides a way to mark single notification as Read